Best Hiking Shoes for Kids

 Their shoe is the connection between them and the ground, and if they are uncomfortable, then YOU will be uncomfortable.
 If your children are like mine, they are certain to make you know when something doesn’t feel right.

-I personally tend to prefer more minimalist-style shoes for myself and my children.
-This means I look for shoes with flexible soles and a foot bed that is more neutral than a typical sneaker.
+Many Mamas prefer more minimalist-style shoes for themselves and their children.
+This means they look for shoes with flexible soles and a foot bed that is more neutral than a typical sneaker.

 There are many companies that make minimalist shoes for younger children, but these are harder to find as kids get older and harder on footwear.
-I have found shoes that are still flexible for young feet, while offering the protection and and traction necessary for technical terrain.
+If you can, try to find shoes that are still flexible for young feet, while offering the protection and traction necessary for technical terrain.

 >>>Looking for more hiking gear recommendations?
 Check out this post!<<<